-The Range of Variables statements provide details of the scope of the Elements and Performance Criteria to allow for differences within enterprises and workplaces, including practices, knowledge and requirements.
-The Range of Variables also provides a focus for assessment and relates to the unit as a whole.
+The Range of Variables statements provide details of the scope of the Elements and Performance Criteria to allow for differences in the practice of youth work including knowledge and situational requirements.
+The Range of Variables also provide a focus for assessment and relate to the unit as a whole.